vdaas/vald/CONTRIBUTING.md

 | action/e2e-profiling | Execute E2E test with profiling                       |
 | action/fossa         | Execute [fossa](https://fossa.com/) security checking |

-Please add the action label to the pull request to execute specific action if needed.
+Please add the action label to the pull request to execute specific actions if you want to execute them.

 #### Confirmation item of Pull Request

-Before asking for review, please make sure to check the following things:
+Before asking for a review, please make sure to check the following things:

 - CI/CD pipeline works properly
 - Linter warnings and comments